How-to

 • 499 Ratio -- percentage of requests where the client closed the connection before the edge finished responding (healthy: <1%)

-Below the headline tiles, a world map shows traffic volume by ClientCountry using an orange heat scale.
-Darker orange indicates more requests from that country.
+Below the headline tiles, a world map shows traffic volume by client country using an orange heat scale.

 • Hover over any country to see the country name, total requests, and percentage of overall traffic